Viscount (musical instrument manufacturer): Recent products

 The company started producing electric organs (home-organs, neon tonewheel organs, church organs, etc.) since the late 1960s.
-Many of these organs were marketed in the USA and UK with different brands, such as Baldwin, Vox and Fujiha.
+Many of these organs were marketed in the US and UK with different brands, such as Baldwin, Vox and Fujiha.
 In the 2000s the company launched new products and brands and developed new technologies, some of which are covered by patents.
 Some of these products are: